-Request for Proposal: Philippine Design Economy Mapping and National Design Policy Formulation
+Request for Proposal: Philippine Design Economy Mapping and National Design Policy Formulation (Closed)

 Design economy mapping is crucial to assert the sector’s recognition and value as one of the Philippines’ economic growth engines.
 The study will also serve as a common frame of reference, creating the standards of the Philippine design industry and show that design, as an economic and professional pursuit, is sustainable and formally recognised.

 Through data extrapolation and visualisation, this mapping study aims to acquire quantifiable data and provide a substantial picture of the Philippine design economy.
 The mapping shall also understand the design landscape of the five key areas, and a meta-analysis of their design conditions and profiles.